 In order to prevent the recurrence of similar accidents, we conducted analysis of these accidents after their occurrences.
 Organized by our safety personnel, our analysis focused on identifying the causes of the incidents, the deficiency in our existing safety procedures that led to the incident, and potential measures that would prevent the recurrence of similar incidents in the future.
 Based on such analysis, we have been continuously improving our safety policies, measures and procedures on our construction sites as disclosed above.
 In particular, we have enhanced the training and education for our on-site workers, during which we identify potential on-site risks, stress the importance of on-site safety, and reinforce in them our required measures for personal safety.
 In light of the safety policies, measures and procedures we have taken on our construction sites, our Directors believe that our existing safety measures are adequate.
-As such, the Joint Sponsors are of the view that our existing safety measures are adequate.

 Due to the nature of our operations, our employees or contract workers may be involved in accidents resulting in casualties from time to time.
 During the Track Record Period through the Latest Practicable Date, we had not incurred any material liabilities as a result of any accidents involving our employees or contract workers.
-Our Directors have confirmed that we had no material violations of applicable labor, health and safety laws and regulations during the Track Record Period and up to the Latest Practicable Date except for certain safety violation for which we received administrative penalties as disclosed in the section entitled "Business - Labor, Health and Safety Matters" in this prospectus.
+Our Directors have confirmed that we had no material violations of applicable labor, health and safety laws and regulations during the Track Record Period and up to the Latest Practicable Date except for certain safety violation for which we received administrative penalties as disclosed in the section entitled "Business - Labor, Health and Safety Matters" in this document.
 During the same period, we had not received any material claims against us relating to labor, health and safety issues.